Vaccine recommendations for children and youth for the 2017/2018 influenza season

 Dorothy L Moore; Canadian Paediatric Society, Infectious Diseases and Immunization Committee

-The Canadian Paediatric Society continues to encourage annual influenza vaccination for ALL children and youth ≥ 6 months of age.
+The Canadian Paediatric Society continues to encourage annual influenza vaccination for ALL children and youth ≥6 months of age.
 Recommendations from the National Advisory Committee on Immunization (NACI) for the 2017/2018 influenza season are not substantially changed from those of last season.
-NACI has conducted a review of all available vaccine effectiveness data concerning live attenuated influenza vaccine (LAIV) and concludes that current evidence supports the continued use of LAIV in Canada, although use is not currently recommended in the United States because of concern about efficacy.
+NACI has conducted a review of all available vaccine effectiveness data concerning live attenuated influenza vaccine (LAIV) and concludes that current evidence supports the continued use of LAIV in Canada, although use is not currently recommended in the USA because of concern about efficacy.

 Key Words: Children; Influenza vaccine; Inactivated influenza vaccine; LAIV; NACI